What is a Master Limited Partnership?

 - Master limited partnerships are not required to pay federal tax.

-- They must receive at least 90% income from qualifying sources to obtain the tax benefits.
+- They must receive at least 90% of their income from qualifying sources to obtain the tax benefits.

 Features of a Master Limited Partnership

-- A master limited partnership is not considered a separate legal entity like a corporation – rather, an aggregate of existing partners.
+- A master limited partnership is not considered a separate legal entity like a corporation – rather, it is treated as an aggregate of existing partners.

-- Master limited partnerships issue “units” similar to partnerships instead of shares; however, the units can be traded on the national stock exchange.
+- These partnerships issue “units” similar to partnerships instead of shares; however, the units can be traded on a national stock exchange.